 The Last Color movie review: Vikas Khanna's picturesque film has the right intent, but not much else

-Written in dedication to Khanna’s own mother, the film is about Noor (Neena Gupta), an exiled elderly widow living a life of white-clad solitude in a Banaras ashram, and the uncanny and, at times, liberating friendship she forms with Chhoti (Aqsa Siddiqui), a nine-year-old “untouchable” tightrope walker.
+Written in dedication to Khanna’s own mother, the film is about Noor (Neena Gupta), an exiled elderly widow living a life of white-clad solitude in a Varanasi ashram, and the uncanny and, at times, liberating friendship she forms with Chhoti (Aqsa Siddiqui), a nine-year-old “untouchable” tightrope walker.
 It also happens to be about a dozen other things.
 Some are relevant to the main characters — Chhoti wants to raise enough money to go to school, though doing so means navigating a world of caste oppression — while others are less so, falling on the shoulders of supporting characters that feel disconnected from Chhoti and Noor.
-Khanna hopes to touch on every issue near and dear to his heart, from sex trafficking to police violence (not to mention a litany of smaller, more specific traditions that marginalize women), though he seldom weaves these mores into his story’s fabric.
+Khanna hopes to touch on every issue near and dear to his heart, from sex trafficking to police violence (not to mention a litany of smaller, more specific traditions that marginalise women), though he seldom weaves these mores into the fabric of his story.

 However, where The Last Color feels as meticulously prepped as Khanna’s kitchens is in his partnership with cinematographer Subhransu.
 While the dialogue seldom dramatises the film’s lofty themes, the way the characters are framed positions them within the larger communities they’re a part of.
 In the moments they feel free, they’re also still shackled by tradition; Chhoti emerges from the Ganga, but she has to navigate floating diyas on all sides; she and Noor stand beside the flowing water, but they’re often separated from it, whether by the bows of boats or the boundaries of concrete steps.